ADDITIONAL INFORMATION & SERVICES

 - Other articles the importation or circulation of which is prohibited in the country of destination;

-- For Domestic shipments, lithium batteries that are a) packed with equipment but not installed in equipment, and b) without the equipment they operate (individual batteries) are prohibited from being shipped through DHL eCommerce’s Expedited network.
-In addition, Shippers are required to adhere and comply with DHL eCommerce’s Battery Transportation Policy.
-The most current version of DHL eCommerce’s Battery Transportation Policy is available here.
-For international shipments, DHL eCommerce does not accept batteries.
+- For Domestic shipments, lithium batteries that are a) packed with equipment but not installed in equipment, and b) without the equipment they operate (individual batteries) are prohibited from being shipped through DHL eCommerce Solutions’s Expedited network.
+In addition, Shippers are required to adhere and comply with DHL eCommerce Solutions’s Battery Transportation Policy.
+The most current version of DHL eCommerce Solutions’s Battery Transportation Policy is available here.
+For international shipments, DHL eCommerce Solutions does not accept batteries.

 Shippers are required to mark the outer container of the tendered mailpiece containing liquids to indicate the nature of the contents.